Guest at Anaconda in the Philippines is written by Line Hansen

 The first seasickness

 The last stretch as a guest with Anaconda will also be the longest.
-The stretch should bring us off Phillipines to Hong Kong, where we will be disembarking, and Anaconda will have intensive care for a month, where the new sails, which are ready in Hong Kong, will be put on.
+The stretch should bring us off Phillipines for Hong Kong, where we will be disembarking, and Anaconda will have intensive care for a month, where the new sails, which are ready in Hong Kong, will be put on.

 In the days leading up to departure, the South China Sea is ravaged by a typhoon, which we have to patiently wait for to drift over, so we are spared the worst of the aftermath.
 The first day at sea, it's me who has the cooking job.